top of page

 It’s thought that through the gentle manipulation of the bones in the skull, spine, and pelvis, the flow of cerebrospinal fluid in the central nervous system can be normalized.
 This removes “blockages” from the normal flow, which enhances the body’s ability to heal.

-CST may relieve compression in the head, neck, and back.
-This can soothe pain and release both emotional and physical stress and tension.
+CST may soothe pain and release both emotional and physical stress and tension.
 It’s also thought to help restore cranial mobility and ease or release restrictions of the head, neck, and nerves.

 Cranial sacral therapy can be used for people of all ages.
 It may be used for conditions like: